esx-framework/esx-documentation/docs/es_extended/server/xplayer/functions/getjob.md

 xPlayer.getJob()
 ```

-This function gets a job.
+This function returns the current player job.